roo-nju/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: PhD Student of Electronic and Computer Engineering
+role: PhD Student in Electronic and Computer Engineering

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: The Hong Kong University of Science and Technology
+- name: The Hong Kong University of Science and Technology (HKUST)
   url: https://hkust.edu.hk/

 # Short bio (displayed in user profile at end of posts)